Strategic-Futures-Lab/Topic_Mapping_Pipeline/doc/GettingStarted.md

 # Getting Started

-The pipeline is written in Java.
-There are no compiled `.jar` library yet, you must therefore either run it through a Java IDE (i.e. IntelliJ IDEA, or Eclipse), or compile and run via command line.
+The pipeline is written in Java, version 11.
+You will therefore need to have a JRE and JDK that supports this version.

 The sources are in the `src` folder.
 Before compiling and running sources, make sure you have downloaded the dependencies in the `lib` folder and make sure  to add them to the project structure in your IDE:
 - `fastcsv-1.0.2.jar` for reading and writing csv files;
 - `json-simple-1.1.1.jar` for reading and writing json files;
 - `pdfbox-app-2.0.9.jar` for reading pdf documents;